-F Petting Hachiko & chasing Lolita - jeepneyjinggoy
+F When in Japan: Petting Hachiko & chasing Lolita in Shibuya, Tokyo - jeepneyjinggoy

 The dog that made the world shed tears.

-A FEW hours of sleep was enough, though I would have loved to linger longer in bed and enjoy the comforts of my upgraded hotel room with a view.
-But there is a lot of exploring to do in so little time, and time was moving too fast for comfort on this first Tokyo visit.
+A few hours of sleep was enough, though I would have loved to linger longer in bed and enjoy the comforts of my upgraded hotel room with a view.
+But there is a lot more exploring to do in so little time left, and time was moving too fast for comfort on this first Tokyo visit.

-Boosted after a shot of caffeine, I zoomed out of the room and head off to the next destination on the list - the Shibuya Ward.
+Boosted after a shot of caffeine, I zoomed out of the room and headed off to the next destination on the list—the Shibuya Ward.

-Established as one of the 23 special wards of Tokyo in March 15, 1947, Shibuya is another of Tokyo's busiest commercial towns, and is a major destination for fashion and entertainment.
-It's pretty much like Shinjuku, but the ward is said to be a "newer" version.
+Established as one of the 23 special wards of Tokyo on March 15, 1947, Shibuya is another of Tokyo’s busiest commercial towns and is a major destination for fashion and entertainment.
+It’s pretty much like Shinjuku, but the ward is said to be a “newer” version.

-So what is it to do in Shibuya?
+So what is there to do in Shibuya?

-Opening Tokyo's Handy Guide, the page headlines- "a fashionable area that continues to set the latest trends."
-Then flows-up with "Shibuya-Harajuku-Omotesando.
-This stimulating town continues to set the trends of the young generation at a fast rate."
+Opening Tokyo’s Handy Guide, the page headlines, “A fashionable area that continues to set the latest trends,” and then follows up with, “Shibuya-Harajuku-Omotesando.
+This stimulating town continues to set the trends of the young generation at a fast rate.”

 A fashionista’s destination!
 Though I may not be as young, I was excited to dive into this part of town and get there via the train, my first ride in Tokyo.

 Tip: Be discreet in taking photos inside the train.
-You will look suspicious.
+Japanese people value their privacy.

-The first order of the day was to visit the dog that made me cry (clearly why I avoid drama movies.)
-It's an unbelievable story of loyalty with a heart-wrenching end.
-The exit of the Shibuya JR Line train station was where Hachiko waited for his master's return.
+The first order of the day was to visit the dog that made me cry in a drama movie.
+It’s an unbelievable story of loyalty with a heart-wrenching end.
+The exit of the Shibuya JR Line train station was where Hachiko waited for his master’s return.

-Tip: If you can't find your exit, worry not, jut say the magic word- "Hachiko?"
-Any Japanese, English speaking or not, can show the way to Hachiko Square, now a famous meeting point in the area.
+Tip: If you can’t find your exit, worry not; just say the magic word—"Hachiko?"
+Any Japanese, English-speaking or not, can point you to Hachiko Square, now a famous meeting point in the area.

-After giving the famous dog (the statue.
-The body is in the National Science Museum) a pat, it was time to see the rest of the ward.
+After a couple of souvenir shots and giving the famous dog a pat, it was time to see the rest of the ward.

 Shibuya has its share of must-sees.
-Aside from its famous "scramble crossing" (an X shaped pedestrian crossing) across the Hachiko Square, there are the green areas-- the Yoyogi Park, once a training base for the Japanese Imperial Army, and a venue of the 1964 Summer Olympics; and, the Meiji Jingu, a 1920 Shinto shrine dedicated to Emperor Meiji and Empress Shoken built amidst a solemn 700,000 square-meter forest with a hundred thousand trees.
-Then there are the you-need-lots-of-green areas- the ward's fashion centers: Shibuya 109, Shibuya Center Town, Takeshita Dori, the apparel design district of Sendagaya, and the luxury shops at Omotesando.
+Aside from its famous “scramble crossing” (an X-shaped pedestrian crossing) across the Hachiko Square, there are the green areas: the Yoyogi Park, once a training base for the Japanese Imperial Army and a venue of the 1964 Summer Olympics, and the Meiji Jingu, a 1920 Shinto shrine dedicated to Emperor Meiji and Empress Shoken built amid a solemn 700,000-square-meter forest with a hundred thousand trees.
+Then there are the ward’s fashion centers: Shibuya 109, Shibuya Center Town, Takeshita Dori, the apparel design district of Sendagaya, and the luxury shops at Omotesando.

-If there is another facet of Shibuya that is as renowned as Hachiko globally, it is Harajuku's unique street fashion, a style that made the area a fashion capital of the world.
-It fact, the Harajuku street style, a mesh of many styles from the Gothic Lolita to cosplay, has become an inspiration to several prominent fashion houses and its influences have invaded the international catwalks.
+If there is another facet of Shibuya that is as renowned as Hachiko globally, it is Harajuku’s unique street fashion, a style that made the area a fashion capital of the world.
+In fact, the Harajuku street style—a mesh of many styles from the Gothic Lolita to cosplay—has become an inspiration to several prominent fashion houses.
+Its influences have invaded the international catwalks.

-Unfortunately, I didn't witness the animated scene at the Jingu Bridge.
+Unfortunately, I didn’t witness the animated fashion scene at the Jingu Bridge.
 Sunday is when these characters show up and socialize all day.
-But I chanced upon a pictorial on street corner.
-The person in charge was trying to block the view of bystanders attempting to take photos.
+But I chanced upon a pictorial on a street corner.
+However, the person in charge was trying to block the view of bystanders attempting to take photos.
 Possessive.

 Oh well, I can use the pixels someplace else.